 Guwahati, April 1, 2020: For many queer persons in Assam, particularly trans and gender non-conforming individuals, the lockdown has made matters worse in unique ways.
 Listen to this dispatch from Guwahati-based queer activist Shivalal Gautam on the mental and sexual health impact for queer persons.
 Being homebound often means being vulnerable to even more domestic violence from family members who don’t approve of their gender identity, choice of clothes or their friendships and relationships.
 Trans persons who have been in the process of gender transition are not able to access gender affirmative care services as these have not been classified as ‘essential’ by the central or state governments.
 Should this concern be the subject of a campaign to draw the government’s attention?

 Kolkata, April 5, 2020: This podcast by Pawan Dhall is an interview with social activist Sudha Jha, who works on HIV and other public health issues with the Kolkata office of SAATHII.
-Sudha recently helped a married couple Maya and Shyamu (names changed) and their two young children living in Sonarpur access health services and free ration of food and other provisions.
-Sonarpur is located to the south of Kolkata.
+Sudha recently helped a married couple Maya and Shyamu (names changed) and their two young children access health services and free ration of food and other provisions.
+The couple lives in Sonarpur, which is located to the south of Kolkata.
 Both Maya and Shyamu are HIV positive and because of the lockdown have been unable to access ART medication from the M. R. Bangur Hospital, which caters to PLHIV from Sonarpur and other places in the South 24 Parganas district of West Bengal.
-Shyamu, a popcorn vendor and the only earning member of the family, has been unable to go out to work, and the couple had run out of food as well.
+Shyamu, employed as a popcorn vendor by a trader in the local retail market and the only earning member of the family, has been unable to go out to work, and the couple has been running short of food as well.

 When the interviewer came to know about the couple from his mother’s attendant, also a resident of Sonarpur, he alerted Sudha.
 She in turn tapped into her professional network of outreach workers, NGOs and student volunteers in Sonarpur and neighbouring Baruipur, who made sure that Maya and Shyamu didn’t have to step out either for the ART medicines or ration.
 It also came to light that many neighbours of Maya and Shyamu were in the same plight as them.
 Sudha contacted the police in Baruipur and Sonarpur, who urgently made arrangements for around 15 families to receive free ration.

-Appeal for support: Maya requests an amount of Rs.8,000 for buying weighing scales, a cart and some vegetables so that she and Shyamu can start vending vegetables in the local market and sustain themselves and their children during the lockdown period.
+Appeal for support: Maya requests an amount of Rs.8,000 for buying weighing scales, a push cart and some vegetables so that she and Shyamu can start vending vegetables in the local market and in their neighbourhood, and sustain themselves and their children during the lockdown period.
+They feel they should be self-employed as they’re not sure if Shyamu will get back his earlier work.
 If you want to help, please contact us here urgently.
 We will provide you details of Maya’s bank account for transfer of funds.
 We will guide Maya in providing you details of how the money is spent, should you need them.